shalu143/LangBOT--Databricks_LLM_CUP/README.md

 ## Built-with
 We have used:
-* Gradioio is used to build the front-end of the app.
+* Gradio is used to build the front-end of the app.
 [Gradio](https://www.gradio.app/)
 * Databricks was used for Coding.
 All the framework is designed in Databricks [Databricks](https://www.databricks.com/)
 * We have used LLAMA-2 70b chat as the chosen Large Language Model.
 MosaicML inferencing was used to get the chat completion output from the prompt.
 [MosaicML](https://www.mosaicml.com/)
 * Embeddings were done using Instructor-xl model [HuggingFace Embedding](https://huggingface.co/hkunlp/instructor-xl)